netcoolery/Netcool_utilities/README.md

 # Netcool_utilities
+OK - This is presumably the changed README.md on the pages side

 Open sourced scripts for the benefit of the IBM Netcool products

 "Netcool" is a copyrighted trademark of IBM Corporation